Tobey-AI/tobey-core/README.md

 This is the component which exposes the NLP Engine and all other common methods and functionalities shared across all other components.
 This is a .Net Standard library.

 ## Skills
-Each skill needs to be implemented as a separate .Net Standard library which needs to be referenced in the Core project as a separate Nuget package.
+Each skill needs to be implemented as a separate .Net Standard library to be referenced in the Core project as a separate Nuget package.

+## Building the DEV environment

+To build Tobey on your local dev environment, you need to setup a local Nuget feed.